leodip/goiabada/mkdocs/docs/integration.md

 ## dotnet C# example

-In the repository of Goiabada we have a sample integration using dotnet C#.
+We also have a sample integration using dotnet C#.

 ![Screenshot](img/integration1.png)